 But we refused to let the total inadequacy of our state-funded schools prevent us from adoring Take That.

-As the band released the video clip of Never Forget in 1995 with footages taken from The Pops Tour that took place that same year – showing thousands of Italian girls doing just whatever – Gary Barlow & co. confirmed that the craziest fans in the world were actually the Italians together with Japanese girls.
+As the band released the video clip of Never Forget in 1995 with footages taken from The Pops Tour that had taken place that same year – showing thousands of Italian girls doing just whatever – Gary Barlow & co. confirmed that the craziest fans in the world were actually the Italians together with Japanese girls.

 I have no idea about the Japanese, but I can confirm that my people are totally nuts and that everything changes but us.

-In our teen years, my old Valentina S. spent weeks stalking the national radio until they finally let her on the phone with Gary Barlow for 10 seconds; I managed to hack Mark Owen’s home address and shipped a million love letters to the Lake District in England, and we all would fall asleep in front of MTV recording Take That music videos on VHS tapes.
+In our teen years, my old Valentina S. spent weeks stalking the national radio until they finally let her on the phone with Gary Barlow for 10 seconds; I managed to hack Mark Owen’s home address and shipped a million love letters to the Lake District in England, and we all would fall asleep in front of MTV whilst recording Take That music videos on VHS tapes.

 This day, a younger compatriot of mine I recently met queued for hours outside a gate in Milan with the purpose of throwing a bag full of gifts right in Mark Owen’s face, just the day after having thrown him her bra during a live show.